President and CEO

-Dr. Perkins joined the Melanoma Research Alliance (MRA) as Chief Science Officer in 2013 where she is responsible for the development and implementation of the MRA’s scientific strategy to eliminate suffering and death due to melanoma.
+Dr. Perkins joined the Melanoma Research Alliance as Chief Science Officer in 2013 where she is responsible for the development and implementation of the MRA’s scientific strategy to eliminate suffering and death due to melanoma.
 Her interests center on translational research including genomics, drug discovery and advancement of novel therapeutic approaches.
-Prior to joining the MRA, she was Chief Scientific Officer at the Multiple Myeloma Research Foundation (MMRF) for five years following a research career of 16 years at two major pharmaceutical companies.
+She became a member of the Board of Directors of the Foundation for Sarcoidosis Research in 2015.
+Prior to joining the MRA, she was Chief Scientific Officer at the Multiple Myeloma Research Foundation (MMRF) for five years, following a 16-year research career at two major pharmaceutical companies.

-While at the MMRF, Dr. Perkins led the continued expansion of its venture philanthropy investments including its Biotech Investment Award and Clinical Fund programs.
-In addition, she was responsible for the expansion of the MMRF’s Genomics Initiative which sequenced the first myeloma tumor genome in 2009 and has comprehensively analyzed 250 myeloma patient samples with an array of genomic technologies including next-gen sequencing.
-More recently, Dr. Perkins led the development of the genomics and data sharing strategy underpinning the MMRF’s 1,000 patient longitudinal study, CoMMpasssm, which aims to develop new targets and biomarkers through deep clinical and molecular data capture and analysis.
+While at the MMRF, Dr. Perkins led the continued growth of its venture philanthropy investments including its Biotech Investment Award program.
+She was responsible for the expansion of the MMRF’s Genomics Initiative, which sequenced the first myeloma tumor genome in 2009 and comprehensively analyzed 250 myeloma patient samples with an array of genomic technologies including next-gen sequencing.
+She also led the development of the genomics and data sharing strategy underpinning the 1,000 patient longitudinal study, CoMMpasssm, to develop new targets and biomarkers through deep clinical and molecular data capture and analysis.

-Prior to joining the MMRF, Dr. Perkins was Director of Cancer Research at Bayer Pharmaceuticals in West Haven, CT, where she contributed to advancing novel targeted therapies toward clinical study, including Nexavar® and other innovative signal transduction inhibitors.
+Before transitioning to the non-profit space, Dr. Perkins was Director of Cancer Research at Bayer Pharmaceuticals and contributed to advancing novel targeted therapies toward clinical study, including Nexavar® and other innovative signal transduction inhibitors.
 While at Bayer, she also served as the Director of Research Licensing and was responsible for oncology licensing activities in support of cancer research programs.
-Prior to joining Bayer, she led a cancer research group at the Schering-Plough Research Institute in Kenilworth, NJ.
-In this role, she participated in several early-stage research programs including novel target-finding research using human genomics data.
+Prior to joining Bayer, she led a cancer research group at the Schering-Plough Research Institute where she participated in several early-stage research programs, including novel target-finding research using human genomics data.

-Dr. Perkins graduated from the University of Michigan with a PhD and MS in Biological Chemistry and conducted postdoctoral studies at Princeton University in the Department of Molecular Biology.
-She earned her BS in Zoology from the University of North Carolina at Chapel Hill.
+Dr. Perkins graduated from the University of Michigan with a PhD in Biological Chemistry, conducted postdoctoral studies at Princeton University in the Department of Molecular Biology and earned her BS in Zoology from the University of North Carolina at Chapel Hill.

 Scientific Program Manager